ArrowheadFramework/ahf-core-nodejs/README.md

 Avoiding dependencies to the furthest extent possible is therefore a primary objective.

-#### Tests are Expensive
+#### Limited Unit Testing

 100% code unit test coverage is unlikely to ever become an ambition of this project.
-Apart from ensuring behaviour correctness, unit tests lead to making code changes more difficult, as either new units must be written, or existing units be changed, whenever code is added or modified.
+Apart from ensuring behaviour correctness, unit tests lead to making code changes more difficult, as either new units must be written, or existing units be changed whenever code is added or modified.
 By focusing on bugfixes, other difficult regions of code, and security-critical functionality, unit tests are employed where needed the most, and the cost of maintaining them is kept at a reasonable low.